temporalio/documentation/docs/java-quick-start.md

                                 Identity:37694@maxim-C02XD0AAJGH6}
 ```

-_ActivityTaskStarted_ event is recorded when the activity task is picked up by an activity worker.
+_ActivityTaskStarted_ event is recorded when the Activity task is picked up by an Activity worker.
 The Identity field
 contains the Id of the worker (you can set it to any value on worker startup).

-_ActivityTaskCompleted_ event is recorded when activity completes.
-It contains the result of the activity execution.
+_ActivityTaskCompleted_ event is recorded when Activity completes.
+It contains the result of the Activity execution.

 Let's look at various failure scenarios.
-Modify activity task timeout:
+Modify Activity task timeout:

 ```java
   @ActivityInterface